+I am a huge fan of getting outside and when I’m not bagging the Munros I’m walking our coastal paths and hankering after a life on our Great Trails.
 From urban exploration to loch-side strolls and climbing the mountains, the best way of seeing Scotland is on foot.
-I am a huge fan of getting outside and when I’m not bagging the Munros I’m walking our coastal paths and hankering after a life on our Great Trails.
-My walking addiction came easy to me, but if you fancy getting into walking in Scotland, here is my guide.
+If you fancy getting into walking in Scotland, here is my guide.

 Where to find walks in Scotland

-The best source for walks in Scotland is undoubtedly WalkHighlands which is an incredible resource!
+The best source for walks in Scotland is undoubtedly WalkHighlands.
 Walks are sorted by region, with a handy map and a grading system.
 As a beginner I recommend sticking to walks graded 1 & 2 and work your way up – as an experienced hill walker I just completed my first grade 4 walk and it was a toughy!
-You can also find walks via the Forestry Commission’s map of forest walks in Scotland and the National Trust for Scotland have lots of free walking trail guides.

 If you fancy a short dawdle alongside a loch, a forest stroll or a waterfall walk, then Scotland is perfect for you.
 There are lots of short walks to enjoy, but these are my favourite.